 No party in Mobile is complete without a parade.
 The celebration continues with a Second Line Parade led by the famous Excelsior Band.
 The term “Second Line” is a tradition in brass band parades.
 The “first line” is the main section of the parade and the “second line” are those who follow the band just to enjoy the music.
 Decorate an umbrella and come join in the fun.

 Live musical acts will perform on stages set up in the downtown streets.
-Musical entertainment debuts around 9:30 pm and continues through midnight.
-In year’s past musical headliners have included En Vogue, Village People, Gretchen Wilson, Wet Willie, and the The Commodores, to name a few.
-This year’s headliner, 38 Special, best known for their 1981 hit “Hold on Loosely,” is sure to have crowds “Rockin’ Into the Night.”
+Musical entertainment debuts around 9:30 p.m. and continues through midnight.
+In years past, musical headliners have included En Vogue, Village People, Gretchen Wilson, Wet Willie, The Commodores, and 38 Special, to name a few.
+This year’s headliner, George Clinton & Parliament Funkadelic, are set to take the stage at 11:00 p.m.

 MoonPie Drop, Laser Show and Fireworks